kevgo/run-that-app/README.md

 Options:

-- `--ignore-unavailable`: if there is no pre-compiled binary for your platform, do nothing.
+- `--optional`: if there is no pre-compiled binary for your platform, do nothing.
 This is useful for non-essential tools where it's okay if the tool doesn't run.
 - `--include-global`: if there is no pre-compiled binary for your platform, but a similarly named binary in your PATH, run the latter.